Thinking About Adding Central AC? Read This First.

 Geothermal air conditioning is also more efficient than any other air conditioning.
 This is because it uses the steady temperatures underground instead of the fluctuating air temperature outside to reach the desired temperature indoors.

 At Dandelion, we’ve streamlined the site survey and installation process with innovative engineering.
-Our geothermal system is completely installed within just a few days, and at a fraction of the cost of traditional geothermal heating and cooling.
+Our geothermal system is completely installed at a fraction of the cost of traditional geothermal heating and cooling.

 To learn more about why geothermal AC is your best option, read more in our article Geothermal Air Conditioning: What You Need To Know.